-Further, unlike in consolidated democracies, politicians in not-so-consolidated democracies have a larger menu of campaign strategies because they face fewer institutional constraints.
-In consolidated advanced democracies, the threat of losing an election is not usually sufficient to motivate the use of violence.
-However, due to the costs associated with election politics, unproductiveness of the ruling political class, and the privileges that go with public office, politicians in struggling democracies dread losing elections and can readily resort to electoral fraud, manipulation, vote and turnout buying, and violence.
+Further, unlike in consolidated democracies, politicians in not-so-consolidated democracies have a larger menu of campaign strategies because they face fewer institutional constraints.62 In consolidated advanced democracies, the threat of losing an election is not usually sufficient to motivate the use of violence.63 However, due to the costs associated with election politics and the privileges that go with public office, politicians in struggling democracies dread losing elections and can readily resort to electoral fraud, manipulation, vote and turnout buying, and violence.
 Here, politics as a means of survival and realization of personal goals is the dominant norm against the democratic essence of politics as a means of rendering services to the public.
-These suggest the need to sincerely ask the Nigerian voters the fundamental question: what do you need to get the electoral democracy working again in Nigeria?
-This simple but basic question will generate a whole lot of ideas on the way out of the problem and results in the need for a thorough electoral reform that will throw up a digitally secured electoral system that will reflect the various shades of opinion in a multiethnic cultural Nigerian society.
+These suggest the need for a thorough electoral reform that will throw up a digitally secured electoral system that will reflect the various shades of opinion in a multiethnic cultural Nigerian society.
 The reform should be able to institutionalize the electoral commission, reduce the present huge election spending, and make public offices less financially attractive in Nigeria or elsewhere.
-This way, election politics will not only produce leaders with 'innocreative' ideas on governance, but also have catalytic effects on democracy and crystallize in the overall development of Nigeria and beyod.
+This way, election politics will not only produce leaders with 'innocreative' ideas on governance, but also have catalytic effects on democracy and crystallize in the overall development of Nigeria and elsewhere in Africa.64 emphasis should be on how the government in power tries to remain in power by all means or how the opposition group tries to win power using clandestine strategies because of being previously shortchanged by the incumbent government.

 The study focuses on the recurring incidence of electoral violence arising from the winner-takes-all system in Nigeria and leaves other plausible factors that may account for this recurring incidence to the domain of further research.
-Expectedly, emphasis should be on how the government in power tries to remain in power by all means or how the opposition group tries to win power using clandestine strategies because of being previously shortchanged by the incumbent government.
+Expectedly,